Preparing for Surgery and Major Procedures

 - Implementing strict isolation practices to separate COVID-19 patients from others

-We want to perform your surgery under the safest possible circumstances, to give you the best chance of a healthy recovery.
-It is possible that an individual can have COVID-19 even if they do not have any symptoms.
-Your doctor will talk to you about getting tested for COVID-19 before your surgery.
+We want to perform your procedure under the safest possible circumstances, to give you the best chance of a healthy recovery.
+It is possible to have COVID-19 even without experiencing any symptoms.
+Your doctor will talk to you about whether you need to be tested for COVID-19 before your procedure.
 Our staff will also screen you for COVID-19 symptoms when you arrive for the procedure.
+Please be aware that screening requirements change periodically.
 Please check our latest screening information.

-The best way to prevent complications from COVID-19 is to get vaccinated and take the booster once you are eligible.
+The best way to prevent complications from COVID-19 is to get vaccinated, including the booster once you are eligible.
 It is also critical that you take the following precautions whenever possible in the 14 days before and after your procedure:

 - Inform your doctor immediately if you:

-- Develop any symptoms consistent with COVID-19 or get a positive test result for COVID-19.
+- Develop any symptoms of COVID-19, or get a positive test result for COVID-19.
 Symptoms include: cough, fever (>100F), shortness of breath, body aches, chills, general fatigue, new loss of sense of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.

 - Avoid any close contact with people who are sick with COVID-19 symptoms.